kierangoodacre/CV/README.md

 ### Business Acumen

 Before Makers I worked at a start up which was attempting to disrupt the recruitment industry.
 My role was based around user acquisition and lead generation for the platform.
-During my time there I helped reduce the cost of user aquisition through targeting new and cheaper eco systems, I also grew the client base through targeting SME's through a mixture of cold-calling and utilising my personal network.
+During my time there I helped reduce the cost of user acquisition through targeting new and cheaper eco systems, I also grew the client base through targeting SME's through a mixture of cold-calling and utilising my personal network.

 - Helped grow the user base to 10 k users
-- Reduced user aquisition costs
+- Reduced user acquisition costs
 - Grew the client base by 20%

 ### ROV Pilot Technician 2012 - 2014

-As a ROV vehicle pilot technician I was involved with installing cables for the offshore wind turbine industry, my role involved carrying out complex maintenance tasks on a range of equipment which was critycal to the completion of our goals, tipically in teams of 2-8 people.
+As a ROV vehicle pilot technician I was involved with installing cables for the offshore wind turbine industry, my role involved carrying out complex maintenance tasks on a range of equipment which was critical to the completion of our goals, typically in teams of 2-8 people.
 The secondary element of the job involved the piloting of the vehicle under tough and varied conditions.

 - Project Management, completing 3 major wind turbine projects
 - Leading teams of 2 - 8 people